Tuesday to Friday

 3.)
 The Rev'd Mark Dean, Chaplain to the University of the Arts, London, who offered a presentation on "Modern Art & Christianity", 4.)
 Dr Eddie Adams, 'What did Paul'schurcheslooklikeandcan/shouldwetrytoreplicatethemtoday?" which was a Montgomery Trust Lecture.

 5.)
 Canon Lucy Winkett, "The Theology & Experience of Women's Ordination".

 6.)
 Fr David Rushton, Chaplain to the Royal Free Hospital will preach at Candlemas and give a talk at our Parish Lunch on "What is Christian Healing?"

 Our last Advent Quiet Day was - "Cultivating Gratefulness & Expectancy in Advent" - at the St Michael's Convent, Ham Common.
-Please be in touch with our Parish Administrator to book your place.
+We have also had a Pilgrimage to the Holy Island of Lindisfarne.